jrgleason/psql-getting-started/labs/basic_constraints.md

     Names are an extremely important part of writing maintainable code.

-1. Now lets add another attribute and create a NOT NULL constraint on that attribute.
+1. Now let's add another attribute and create a NOT NULL constraint on that attribute.

         ALTER TABLE CONSTRAINTS.TEST_CHECK
         ADD COLUMN YUP SMALLINT NOT NULL;